 Apart from the poor punctuation and primary grade English skills on display in the restaurant reviews, several little snippets stood out: “not authentic”, “too spicy”, “green curry was oily and had bones”, “too expensive”, “eaten better at my local Thai place”.
 Quite provocative considering the chef’s standing in the industry, in Thailand, Australia and around the globe.

-Having lived in Bangkok and eaten Thai food at least once or twice a day, I have to say that Long Chim served us the best versions of the Thai street food classics and Thai dishes that interest Western travellers, such as Pad Thai, that we’ve ever tasted.
+Having lived in Bangkok and eaten Thai food at least once or twice a day, I have to say that Long Chim served us the best versions of the Thai street food classics, as well as the Thai dishes that interest Western travellers such as Pad Thai, that we’ve ever tasted.

 In fact, David wrote the book on Thai Street Food.
 I’ve cooked endlessly from that tome and despite the often exhausting ingredients lists and involved preparation, the results nearly always are a more complex and more flavourful dish than we’ve generally had on the streets in Thailand.

-A friend who was there with a group — the best way to dine at Long Chim — said the table’s opinion was split between those who knew regional Thai food well and enjoyed the dishes and others who found them too hot.
+A food industry friend who was there with a group – the best way to dine at Long Chim – said the table’s opinions were split between those who knew regional Thai food well and enjoyed the dishes, and others who didn’t who found them too hot.
 Interestingly, online reviewers of the Sydney branch of Long Chim found more dishes too hot than in Melbourne, while the professional reviewers found the dishes in Sydney to be at the right level of heat.

 The most curious criticisms of Long Chim were variations of the “green curry was oily and had bones”.
 A green curry should have an oily surface, a result of ‘cracking’ the coconut cream to separate the oil from the cream.
 If you have a curry without a film of oil, it’s usually because of the use of canned coconut cream, which generally doesn’t split due to stabilisers added to the cream to lengthen its shelf life.